webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - **Waterfall**
   - follows linear sequence.
 Work only flows one way.
 Teams any size.
   - documentation heavy.
+  - Regular on/off boarding(highly specialized members flow in and out of project as needed).
+  - Resources are typically fixed(backend, get python developer).
 - **Waterfall 6 phases**
   1. requirements: project requirements.
   2. design: actionable specifications.